bsteves/DataManagementClass/module12.md

 Module 12: Version Control with Git
 ====================

+## Git

+Git is a distributed revision control system used for source code management.
+It allows mulitple users to work on the same project and to track all changes through time.
+Even if you use Git all my yourself, the ability to go back, view and then roll back to earlier versions of code is very useful if you ever end up on a programming wild goose chase.

 I don't have a module *per se* for this topic.
 Rather, I'll point you to these links and then do a demonstration in class on Monday.

 https://www.rstudio.com/ide/docs/version_control/overview